andrew/ultimate-awesome/README.md

 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.
 - [awesome-typography](https://github.com/Jolg42/awesome-typography) - ✏︎ Curated list about digital typography 🔥.
-- [awesome-llm-agents](https://github.com/kaushikb11/awesome-llm-agents) - A curated list of awesome LLM agents frameworks.
+- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-imbalanced-learning](https://github.com/ZhiningLiu1998/awesome-imbalanced-learning) - 😎 Everything about class-imbalanced/long-tail learning: papers, codes, frameworks, and libraries | 有关类别不平衡/长尾学习的一切：论文、代码、框架与库.
 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .
 - [awesome-bci](https://github.com/NeuroTechX/awesome-bci) - Curated Collection of BCI resources.